 Susan Tanaka – Amorepacific US Inc.

-Beauty may be only skin deep, as the saying goes, but preserving and protecting it at the core of Susan Tanaka’s work.
+Beauty may be only skin deep, as the saying goes, but preserving and protecting it is at the core of Susan Tanaka’s work.
 The head of legal for Amorepacific’s U.S. and Canadian operations, Tanaka says the South Korean maker of skin care products takes great care in its development and marketing approaches.

-Tanaka, who considered a career in medicine and helped conduct research in biology labs before shifting to law, says understanding lab reports, as well as licensing or sales agreements, is crucial to her to what she does.
+Tanaka, who considered a career in medicine and helped conduct research in biology labs before shifting to law, says understanding lab reports, as well as licensing or sales agreements, is crucial to her and what she does.
 And it’s rewarding, too.

 “I’ve always had an interest in the beauty industry,” she says.
 “I get to be around products and their development from an idea to highly effective products that consumers love, all while helping it get marketed in the most attractive, yet compliant, way.”